 Students who have completed 12 hours or less of college credits at the time of application will be evaluated primarily on the basis of their high school record and standardized admission test scores.
-Such students should submit all materials as listed under "Applying for Admission-First-year students," on page 18, and must also submit their official college transcript(s).
+Such students should submit all materials as listed under "Applying for Admission-First-year students," and must also submit their official college transcript(s).